OkungbowaGodspower/simple_shell/README.md

 The shell implements the cd built-in command to change the current directory.
 It also handles cd - to go to the previous directory and updates the PWD environment variable.
 Handles commands separated by ";".

-The shell handles multiple commands separated by ";" and executes them sequentially.
-Handles the shell logical operators && and ||.

 The shell handles logical operators "&&" and "||" to conditionally execute commands based on the previous command's success or failure.